On some graph densities in locally dense graphs: Introduction

-This question was formalised by Kohayakawa, Nagle, R\"odl, and Schacht \cite{KNRS10}.
-They conjectured that every $(o(1),d)$-dense graph $G$ gives a random-like count for the minimum number of any fixed graph $H$.
-More precisely, \begin{conjecture}[\cite{KNRS10}] Let $H$ be a graph and let $\eta$ be positive.
-Then there exists $\rho=\rho(\eta,H)>0$ such that
+when $\rho$ is sufficiently small.
+This question was in fact formalised by Kohayakawa, Nagle, R\"odl, and Schacht~\cite{KNRS10}. \begin{conjecture}[\cite{KNRS10}] Let $H$ be a graph and let $0<d<1$ be fixed.
+Then for every $\eta>0$, there exists $\rho=\rho(\eta,d,H)>0$ such that

 for every sufficiently large $(\rho,d)$-dense graph $G$. \end{conjecture}

 This conjecture is not an arbitrary variant of graph quasirandomness, but has natural applications to Ramsey theory.
 Indeed, the notion of $(\rho,d)$-dense graphs already appears in a paper of Graham, R\"{o}dl, and Rucinski \cite{GRR01}, where they use it to bound the Ramsey number of sparse graphs.
 Roughly speaking, given a 2-edge-colouring of a complete graph, one colour is very dense on some vertex subset or the other colour is somewhat dense on all vertex subsets.
 In the first case, it is usually simple to embed a graph $H$, while in the second case, the problem reduces to an embedding problem in locally dense graphs.
 It is therefore of significant interest to understand when we can embed a graph $H$ in a locally dense graph and how many copies we obtain.